EmbedJournal/embedjournal/_posts/2013-04-25-how-to-use-gmail-form-terminal-linux.md

 tags: [ "CLI", "Intro" ]
 ---

-{% include image.html src="Gmail-Icon.png" caption="Gmail Icon" %}
+{% include image.html src="Gmail-Icon.png" %}

 Great news!!
 Gmail, our favorite mail service can be accessed from the command line!!

-Now you can access your favorite mail service -gmail form a terminal in a linux system with a command line interface.
+Now you can access your favorite mail service - gmail - form a terminal in a Linux system with a command line interface.
 People may wonder why anyone would want to use gmail from the command line, when Google has created such a nice user friendly interface for its users.
 There are a lot of reasons why one would want to use a CLI (command-line interface) for sending mails.
 One of the main reasons being the power of shell scripting in a Linux machine.
 You can automate the entire process by writing small shell scripts and make life much easier.
-The other reason why I use the command line way is because it uses very less bandwidth.
-Due the recent D-DOS (Distributed Denial-of-Service) attack on the domain name system by a group of really talented hackers my computer seemed to take ages to load even Facebook that was when the terminal way of sending mails came in handy.
+The other reason why I use the command line way is because it uses very less bandwidth (Gmail tab on chrome takes up 400MB of RAM these days).

 Lets get started.
 I use Ubuntu (current version) .
 If you have some other flavor of Linux you might have to port the commands to work on your system.